joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/lesson-notes/readme.md

 To use Create-React-App to create a new app:

-- In terminal, navigate to a convenient location on your computer in the
+- In the terminal, navigate to a convenient location on your computer and type:

 - `npx create-react-app@5.0 my-app`
 - **npx** allows you to download what you need to create a new create-react-app one time and then delete the unnecessary set-up files.
 - **create-react-app** allows you to start a new Create React App project
 - **@5.0** allows you to download version 5.0 of Create React App.
-This is useful for class.
-This will allow you, your instructor and the class notes to all have the same version to learn and study.
+Setting the version is helpful for class.
+Utilizing the same version will allow you, your instructors, and the class notes to have the same version to learn and study.
 If you don't include this, it will download the latest version, which may have some variations to what you see in class.
-  - **my-app** this is the name of your project and file that will contain your Create React App.
+- **my-app** this is the name of your project and the file that will contain your Create React App.
 You can name it anything you want.

-Inside this project you will see the following files
+Inside this project, you will see the following files.

 ```
 .